-5 Major Differences Between Limited Liability Companies and Joint-Stock Companies
+10 Major Differences Between Limited Liability Companies and Joint-Stock Companies

 In Turkish corporate law, the two most-commonly seen commercial legal entities are limited liability companies and joint-stock companies.
 For foreign investors, it can be complicated when it comes to decide whether to incorporate a limited liability company or a joint-stock company in Turkey.

-While there are many differences between limited liability companies and joint-stock companies, 5 of the major differences are as follows:
+While there are many differences between limited liability companies and joint-stock companies, 10 of the major differences are as follows:

-- In limited liability companies, all of the capital is payable within 24 months from the incorporation, whereas in joint-stock companies at least 25% of the capital must be paid prior to the incorporation.
+2) In limited liability companies, all of the capital is payable within 24 months from the incorporation, whereas in joint-stock companies at least 25% of the capital must be paid prior to the incorporation.

-- The separation between the shareholders’ liability and the entity’s liability is stricter in joint-stock companies.
+3) The separation between the shareholders’ liability and the entity’s liability is stricter in joint-stock companies.
 In joint-stock companies, the shareholders are only liable for the value of the shares that they have undertaken to pay; they do not have any personal liability for the debts of the company.
 In limited liability companies however, the shareholders are personally and jointly liable for the company’s defaulted debts against the state (such as taxes, social security premiums or fines).
 Furthermore, in limited liability companies, the shareholders have side obligations such as prohibition of competition, obligation of loyalty and confidentiality.

-- Transfer of shares in limited liability companies is costlier than in joint-stock companies, due to the reasons that in limited liability companies, transfer of shares must be approved by the general assembly and that the contract of share transfer must be notarized and registered in the trade registry.
-In joint-stock companies, transfer of shares is simpler, and the profits made therefrom are not subject to income tax within 2 years starting from the date of incorporation.
+4) Transfer of shares in limited liability companies is costlier than in joint-stock companies, due to the reasons that in limited liability companies, transfer of shares must be approved by the general assembly and that the contract of share transfer must be notarized and registered in the trade registry.
+In joint-stock companies, transfer of shares is carried out by a simple written contract.

-- In limited liability companies, at least one of the directors must also be a shareholder, whereas in joint-stock companies, shareholders and board members may be different persons/entities.
+5) In limited liability companies, at least one of the directors must also be a shareholder, whereas in joint-stock companies, shareholders and board members may be different persons/entities.

 In 2003, Turkey introduced the Direct Foreign Investments Law, thereby adopting a completely liberal approach to foreign investors and immigration.
 Foreigners may now be investors and shareholders in companies incorporated in Turkey just as easily as Turkish citizens.
 In fact, Article 3/a of the Law emphasizes the equality between Turkish and foreign investors as follows: